wal-g/wal-g/docs/StorageTools.md

 ``wal-g st put path/to/local_file path/to/remote_file`` upload the local file to the storage.

 ### `transfer`
-Transfer all files from one configured storage to another.
+Transfer files from one configured storage to another.
 Is usually used to move files from a failover storage to the primary one when it becomes alive.

-Args:
+Subcommands:
+1. `transfer files prefix` - moves arbitrary files without any special treatment.

-1. Path to the directory in both storages, where files should be moved to/from.
+   Argument `prefix` is path to a directory in both storages, where files should be moved to/from.
 Files from all subdirectories are also moved.

-Flags:
+2. `transfer pg-wals` - moves PostgreSQL WAL files only (just an alias for `transfer files "wal_005/"`).

+3. `transfer backups [--max-backups=N]` - consistently moves backups.

+   To prevent any problems with restoring from a partially uploaded/removed backup, the signal file `*_backup_stop_sentinel.json` is moved to the source storage last, and deleted from the target storage first.

+   An additional flag is supported: `--max-backups` specifies max number of backups to move in this run.

+Flags (supported in every subcommand):

 1. Add `-s (--source)` to specify the source storage name to take files from.
 To specify the primary storage, use `default`.
 This flag is required.